 The IRS has started to crack down on taxpayers that haven’t paid capital gains tax on crypto transactions over the past couple of years.
 While high net worth individuals have been subject to the greatest oversight, everyone should keep in mind that the IRS can discover anomalies over the years that could trigger the need to pay the full amount plus interest and penalties.

-If you haven’t paid crypto taxes, it’s a good idea to take immediate action to fix the problem by filing an amended return and discussing your payment options with your accountant or the IRS.
+If you haven’t paid Crypto Taxes and Accounting, it’s a good idea to take immediate action to fix the problem by filing an amended return and discussing your payment options with your accountant or the IRS.
 You should also ensure that you’re properly reporting taxes on an ongoing basis, which is easy to do with ZenLedger or other crypto tax software solutions.